rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/local-network-incentives.md

 ## 1. RSKj

-[RSKj](https://github.com/rsksmart/rskj) will be the node used to start the local RSK blockchain.
+[RSKj](https://github.com/rsksmart/rskj) will be the node used to start the local Rootstock (RSK) blockchain.

 Download it from: